Tarish26/E-commerce_Site/README.md

-Here’s a concise README for your e-commerce site:

----

 # E-Commerce Website 🛒

 My very first project in web development!
 This e-commerce site is built using **HTML**, **CSS**, and **PHP**, showcasing basic functionality and a clean user interface.